University of Miami Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked U Miami as #103 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+According to College Factual's 2021 analysis, U Miami is ranked #103 out of 1,715 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.

 U Miami also holds the #2 spot on the Best Colleges in Florida ranking.